The Incredible Crash Dummies: Toys

+The figures were first released by Tyco Toys in the early 1990s and discontinued in 1994.
+From 2004 on, a new series of animated shorts involving the crash dummies was produced and the action figures subsequently revived under the Hot Wheels brand, another subdivision of Mattel.

 The Crash Dummies are anthropomorphic action figures modeled after the mannequins used in automobile collision simulations.
 Each one generally has two "impact buttons" on their torsos that, when pushed, will spring their limbs from their bodies.
 A set of vehicles was also released which could then be used to simulate car crashes.

 Related media

 Television

 In 1993, a half-hour television special called The Incredible Crash Dummies was produced.
 It was aired on Fox Kids on May 1, 1993.
 The animated short was entirely composed of computer generated imagery and centered on the adventures of Slick and Spin.
 A fellow Dummy named Ted has been chosen to use a new, indestructible torso module (Torso-9000), but his head is mixed up with an evil dummy's head, leading to the birth of Junkman.
 Slick and Spin try to free the kidnapped Dr. Zub from Junkman before the villain can extract the knowledge of how to mass-produce the torso.
 The special was later released on video and sold with the "Ted" action figure from the special as well as a second edition recolored Junkman.

 In 2004, a series of "Crash Dummies" animated shorts were commissioned for the Fox network and produced by 4Kids Entertainment.
 About a year later after it first aired, the graphics of the shorts were changed.
 The characters looked slightly darker, while the frame rate of the shorts were slightly slower.
 In this series, the dummies were named Crash, Splice, Crunch, and Gyro.
 In the fall of 2005, they were replaced by Teenage Mutant Ninja Turtles shorts.